Malabo: Sports

-The 16 November 2013, the Spain national football team played a friendly match against the Equatorial Guinea national football team.
-It was the first visit of a European team in the country, and the match was criticized by several organizations, including the president of the Liga Nacional de Fútbol Profesional, Javier Tebas, due to the political situation of the country and the government of Teodoro Obiang Nguema Mbasogo.
+On 16 November 2013, the Spain national football team played a friendly match against the Equatorial Guinea national football team.
+It was the first visit by a European team to the country, and the match was criticized by several organizations, including the president of the Liga Nacional de Fútbol Profesional, Javier Tebas, due to the political situation of the country and the government of Teodoro Obiang Nguema Mbasogo.

-Some of the top clubs in the country, who have won several times the Equatoguinean Primera División are from the city of Malabo.
+Some of the top clubs in the country, who have won the Equatoguinean Primera División several times, are from Malabo.
 The club with the most league titles is the CD Elá Nguema with 14.
-Other clubs from the city that have been proclaimed league champions are the Renacimiento FC, the Atlético Malabo or Cafe Bank Sportif.
-Another club of the city is the Atlético Semu, once champion of Equatoguinean Cup.
+Other league champions from the city are the Renacimiento FC and the Atlético Malabo or Cafe Bank Sportif.
+Another club in the city is the Atlético Semu, once champion of Equatoguinean Cup.

 Another important club from the city is the Malabo Kings of basketball, which was champion of the country, and in 2013 was proclaimed champion Central Zone of Africa Basketball Championship, winning in Kinshasa at Talia from Gabon.
 The Malabo Kings had already finished second in 2011, Yaoundé (Cameroon).
 In 2013 held in Malabo on I Campus of Basketball Ciudad de Malabo organized by the Equatorial Guinea Basketball Federation and Club de Baloncesto Conejero from Spain.

 Malabo was originally to host the 2019 African Games but due to economic problems they decide to withdraw its hosting rights and was replaced by Casablanca, Morocco.